pmjdebruijn/ShuttlePRO/README.md

 K5 PC5 RELEASE PC0
 ~~~

 **MIDI notes:** Like `PC` messages, these are most useful when bound to key inputs.
 The note starts (sending a note on MIDI message with maximum velocity) when pressing the key, and finishes (sending the corresponding note off message) when releasing the key.
-In jog and shuttle assignments, a pair of note on and note off messages is generated (again, this probably isn't very useful unless you bind it to the shuttle wheel).
+In jog and shuttle assignments, a pair of note on/off messages is generated.

 **Example:** The following binds key K6 to a C-7 chord in the middle octave: